-S2, Ep15: The Meaning of Good Anger.
+S2, Ep15: The Meaning of Good Anger | Why men fear expressing healthy anger

 Manage episode 491861474 series 3628849

-What if anger wasn’t the problem—but the way we misunderstand it is?
+What if anger wasn’t the problem, but the way we misunderstand it is?

-In this episode of The Meaning of Men, we're joined by journalist and author Sam Parker, whose book Good Anger challenges the idea that anger is inherently destructive.
-Instead, he shows how—when understood properly—anger can be one of our most powerful tools for self-awareness, connection, and even healing.
+In this episode of The Meaning of Men, I speak to journalist and author Sam Parker, whose book Good Anger challenges the belief that anger is inherently destructive.
+Sam explains how, when understood and expressed properly, anger can become a powerful tool for self-awareness, emotional growth, and healing.

 Hear more from Sam: